luuxe/PortfolioSEI/README.md

 7. Implement a responsive design for full functionality on desktop/mobile

 # Stretch Goals
 My strech goals were to create a fluid UI/UX using JavaScript event listeners and responsive CSS.
 I wanted to showcase my information not only effectively, but also aesthetically.

+I created dark and light modes for user preference.

 I also implemented rainbow mode in a hidden Easter Egg on the site - did you find it? :P

 # User Stories
 - As an HR manager, I want to be able to evaluate the skills of a candidate to determine if they are a good fit for the position